Is Journaling dead?

 - You may be interested in: Enterprise Vault to Office 365 Migration

-Was the organization planning to move to Office 365?
+Was the organization planning to migrate to Office 365?

 They wanted to, and were beginning the planning stages when I moved on, but because of all the strict regulations here, they weren’t able to keep certain things off-premise.
 I think they will move over to Office 365 at some point, but they would need to use a hybrid configuration, and keep some servers locally.